Knocked Up: Awards

 On December 16, 2007, the film was chosen by the American Film Institute as one of the ten best movies of the year.
 It was one of the two pregnancy comedies on the list (Juno being the other).
 E!
-News praised the film's success, saying that, "The unplanned pregnancy comedy, shut out of the Golden Globes and passed over by the L.A. and New York critics, was one of 10 films selected Sunday for the American Film Institute's year-end honors."
+News praised the film's success with the AFI, saying that, "The unplanned pregnancy comedy, shut out of the Golden Globes and passed over by the L.A. and New York critics, was one of 10 films selected Sunday for the American Film Institute's year-end honors."